johngage/tlpf-1/content/donate/TeamRefugee/index.md

 Here is a button for Airbnb donations to the Refugee Olympic Team through GoFundMe
-### Here is a view of the Kakuma Refugee Camp in Kenya, home to many of the families of the Olympic Refugee Training Camp.
+### Here is a view of the Kakuma Refugee Camp in Kenya, home to many of the families of the Olympic Refugee Training Camp athletes.

 {{<figure src='Kalobeyei-Setlement-Aerial-Shot-1.jpg' >}}